Th33-L1ght/Moonflow-Monitor/home/runner/work/Moonflow-Monitor/Moonflow-Monitor/README.md

 For your app to save any data (like user accounts or child profiles), you must connect your code to your Firebase project.

 1.  **Get Your Credentials:** Open the [Firebase Console](https://console.firebase.google.com/), select your project (`moonflow-monitor`), go to **Project settings** (⚙️ icon), find your web app, and copy the `Config` values (`apiKey`, `authDomain`, etc.).
-2.  **Add Credentials to Your App:** In the editor here, open the file explorer (📄 icon on the far left).
-Copy the contents of `.env.example`, paste them into the empty `.env` file, and fill in the values you just copied.
+2.  **Add Credentials to Your App:** In the editor, open the empty `.env` file.
+Copy the contents of `.env.example` into it, and then paste your credentials from the previous step.
 Save the file.

+#### **Your Keys Are Safe!**
+You might be worried about adding secret keys to your project.
+Don't be!
+Your `.env` file is listed in a special file called `.gitignore`.
+This tells GitHub to **never** upload your `.env` file.
+Your keys will always remain private and secure in your editor environment.

 ### 2. Enable Hosting Backend (In the Firebase Console)